sensiml/SensiML_xG24_Microphone_Capture/README.md

 In Simplicity Studio select "File->Import" and navigate to the directory with the .sls project file.
 The project is built with relative paths to the STUDIO_SDK_LOC variable which was defined as

-C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v3.1
+C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v4.0

-In Simplicity Studio, under the Debug Adapters window, right-click on the Thunderboard Sense 2 device and select "Launch console..." from the drop-down menu.
+In Simplicity Studio, under the Debug Adapters window, right-click on the EFR32xG24 Dev Kit Board device and select "Launch console..." from the drop-down menu.
 In the Adapter Console window, select the "Admin" tab and type "serial vcom config speed 921600" into the terminal input.
 This will modify the VCOM baudrate to match the application settings.
 If making any changes to the USART baudrate, the baudrate change must also be modified in the VCOM debug adapter settings.

 ## How the Project Works ##